I hold both a bachelor's and a master's degree in applied mathematics.

 If the base of the exponential function is not e, but another number a, the derivative, is different.

 d/dx ax = ax ln(a)

 where ln(a) is the natural logarithm of a.

 The derivative of the logarithm 1/x in case of the natural logarithm and 1/(x ln(a)) in case the logarithm has base a.

-Of course the sine, cosine and tangent also have a derivative.
+Of course, the sine, cosine and tangent also have a derivative.
 They are pretty easy to calculate if you know the standard rule.
-These rule are again derived from the definition but they are not so obvious.
+These rules are again derived from the definition, but they are not so obvious.
 You need Taylor expansions to prove these rules, which I will not go into in this article.
-Instead I will just give the rules.
+Instead, I will just give the rules.

 d/dx sin(x) = cos(x)